SayenkoDesign/bushcooking.com/wp-content/plugins/wp-recipe-maker/readme.txt

 4. Example Pasta Pesto recipe with the Tastefully Simple (EasyRecipe like) template.

 == Changelog ==

+= 1.20.0 =
+* Feature: Intermediate save when creating or editing recipes
+* Feature: Settings to personalize the ingredient text import
+* Improvement: Abbreviations in ingredient text import
+* Improvement: Immediately update parent post when importing
+* Improvement: Try to fix serialize issues when getting ingredients or instructions
+* Improvement: Prevent styling differences in instructions
+* Fix: EasyRecipe recipes stuck in to import list
+* Fix: Remove leftover debug code

+= 1.19.1 =
+* Fix: PHP Notice when saving recipes

+= 1.19.0 =
+* Feature: Sub- and superscript in summary and instructions
+* Feature: Allow for basic HTML in ingredients
+* Feature: Setting to align nutrition label left, center or right
+* Improvement: Streamlined import process using AJAX
+* Fix: Ingredients not importing when going too fast in the text import
+* Fix: Prevent wpautop from breaking our icons
+* Fix: Prevent compatibilty bugs when saving posts

 = 1.18.0 =
 * Feature: Add custom styling to the recipe print page